-(4) The board may adopt rules to:
+(3) The board may adopt rules to:

 (a)(i) Establish a program for the scheduled inspection, examination and review of working papers developed by licensees in connection with the issuance of any audit, review, or compilation report and provide for such a review of all licensees within each three-year period or such longer period as the board may prescribe.
-The board shall during any such period exempt from the requirement of such review of working papers licensees who during such period have been subjected to a professional peer review approved by and acceptable to the board and conducted pursuant to standards applied by the American Institute of Certified Public Accountants.
+The board shall during any such period exempt from the requirement of such review of working papers licensees who during such period have been subjected to a professional peer review, the report of which shall be available to the board, approved by and acceptable to the board and conducted pursuant to standards not less stringent that those applied by the American Institute of Certified Public Accountants and administered by the Society of Louisiana Certified Public Accountants or another state-certified public accountant society.
+If the professional peer review report is not made available to the board, the licensee shall submit the report to the board in accordance with the Administrative Procedure Act.

-(ii) However, in the case of a peer review qualifying for exemption of a licensee who is a member of the Securities and Exchange Commission Practice Section or the Private Companies Practice Section of the American Institute of Certified Public Accountants, the peer review report shall have been submitted to the board.
+(ii) However, in the case of a peer review qualifying for exemption of a licensee who is a member of the Center for Public Company Audit Firms, the peer review report shall have been submitted to the American Institute of Certified Public Accountants or the Society of Louisiana Certified Public Accountants and shall be available to the board.

-(iii) However, in the case of a peer review qualifying a licensee for such exemption a licensee which is not a member of either the Securities and Exchange Commission Practice Section or the Private Companies Practice Section of the American Institute of Certified Public Accountants, the board shall have received certification from the American Institute of Certified Public Accountants, or its designee, of the licensee's participation in a peer review program and the dates of the licensee's most recent peer review.
+(iii) However, in the case of a peer review qualifying a licensee for such exemption a licensee which is not a member of the Center for Public Company Audit Firms, the board shall have received certification from the American Institute of Certified Public Accountants, or the Society of Louisiana Certified Public Accountants or another state-certified public accountant society, of the licensee's participation in a peer review program and the dates of the licensee's most recent peer review.